All registered social workers are required to develop and maintain their knowledge and skills to practise competently and safely.

 ‘It will be a continuous journey of critical reflection, new insights and learning.
 Through constantly adapting your social work approach during each transition you experience, reflecting on your own learning and applying that learning to how you approach and respond to the people whose lives you enter, you will become a better social worker.’
 Social Work, Cats and Rocket Science (James E. et al, 2020, p43)

-This begins with the Assessed Year in Practice for newly qualified social workers and continues with the Professional in Practice Framework (PiP).
+This begins with the Assessed Year in Practice (AYE) for newly qualified social workers and continues with the Professional in Practice Framework (PiP).
 Scroll down to learn more.